Rudy Kurniawan: Imprisonment

 Kurniawan, Federal Bureau of Prisons #62470-112, was incarcerated at CI Reeves I & II Correctional Facility in Pecos, Texas.
 He was released on 7 November 2020.
 He was then handed over to the custody of Immigration and Customs Enforcement for deportation to Indonesia.
 He had been living in the United States illegally since 2003, and under the terms of his sentence he was to be deported upon his release.
-His deportation was carried out on April 8, 2021; he arrived back in Indonesia the next day.
+He was formally deported on April 8, 2021; he returned to Indonesia the next day.

-Victims
+Victims and aftermath

-Victims of Kurniawan's fraud include Bill Koch, who sued Kurniawan in 2009 alleging he sold fake bottles at auction and in private sales—specifically, a 1947 Pétrus, a 1945 Comte Georges de Vogüé Musigny Cuvée Vielles Vignes and two bottles of 1934 Domaine de la Romanée-Conti that were sold at the first of Kurniawan's two auctions in 2006.
+Victims of Kurniawan's fraud include Bill Koch, who sued Kurniawan in 2009 alleging he sold fake bottles at auction and in private sales—specifically, a 1947 Pétrus, 1945 Comte Georges de Vogüé Musigny Cuvée Vieilles Vignes and two bottles of 1934 Domaine de la Romanée-Conti that were sold at the first of Kurniawan's two auctions in 2006.
 Koch and Kurniawan settled out of court in July 2014 for $3 million in damages, and Kurniawan should be completely debriefed regarding his knowledge of counterfeiting in the wine industry.
 Acker, Merrall, & Condit was still owed, as of February 2012, almost $3.5 million from their loans to Kurniawan.
 In January 2015, the contents of Kurniawan's personal wine collection was examined for non-fake wines that could be sold to help repay his victims.
 The authentic wines in his collection were sold for $1.5 million.

-In popular culture
+After imprisonment, Rudy Kurniawan was deported to Indonesia.
+As of 2023, Kurniawan has been counterfeiting wines as a party trick at exclusive dinners in Singapore, so that his creations can be compared to the originals.